Simmba: Plot

-Aakruti is found injured in hospital.
+Aakruti is found, having been fatally injured and taken to the hospital.
 Simmba tries to talk to her, but she dies, leaving him devastated.
 The police recover Aakruti's phone and the video which she shot, and Durva sends his goons to get the phone from Simmba, who is present, mends his ways, and fights them all.
 Simmba finally wears his police uniform, and seeing this change in him, Mohile finally salutes him as they arrest Sada and Giri.
 He apologises to Vaman Rao and returns the land swindled from him.

 In the court, Simmba is shocked to find Aakruti's video being deleted.
 He beats up Durva's friend, Corporator David Cameron, who gave a false statement in the court, leading to his suspension orders.
 He decides to kill Sada and Giri before he goes, and plans to show it as an encounter.
 He shoots them both and shows as if he killed them in the act of self-defence.
 An SIT committee is set up by the state, who question Simmba's encounter.
 Aiming to achieve clarity to the situation, Vinayak appoints a neutral officer to handle Aakruti's case, as well as Simmba's controversial encounter.

 Enraged, Durva and his goons capture Simmba.
 Suddenly, DCP Bajirao Singham arrives to rescue him, and both of them beat up Durva and his men.
 Singham tells Simmba that he is the neutral officer appointed by the state committee to handle his case and gives a statement that Simmba killed Sadashiv and Gaurav in the act of self-defence.
 He also calls Durva's mother Bharti and wife Varsha, who each state that it was Sada and Giri who assaulted Aakruti and that the brothers ran a drug racket and several other illegal activities.

 As a result of these crimes, Durva is sentenced to 7 years of rigorous imprisonment by the court.
 Singham reveals that he helped Simmba despite being against his corrupt actions so that he could instil a fear of law in the minds of men who do not respect women.

-When Singham leaves Miramar Police Station, he chats with DCP Veer Sooryavanshi on the phone. and also congratulates him on his new post as the ATS chief.
+in a post-credits scene, he chats with DCP Veer Sooryavanshi on the phone. and also congratulates him on his new post as the ATS chief.
 Sooryavanshi tells him that he will meet him soon.